 Superficial (mucocutaneous) infections:

-- Candida albicans is the usual cause.
+- C. albicans is the usual cause.
 It is commonly a commensal in the mouth and GI tract and is often found in the vagina.

-- Less common species causing superficial infection include Candida glabrata, C. dubliniensis and C. parapsilosis.
+- Less common species causing superficial infection include Candida glabrata, Candida dubliniensis and Candida parapsilosis.
 There is evidence that the first two species are more common now in oral infection in patients with HIV and C. glabrata in vaginal candidosis.
 There has been a shift from C. albicans towards other candidal species recently.

 - C. albicans is the most common cause.